benedikt-schesch/AST-Merging-Evaluation/README.md

 ```bash
 make small-test
 ```
-## TODO: When I ran this, I saw diffs.
-What should I do in order to investigate that?

 This will run the entire code on two small repos.
 All the output data can be found in `small/`.